 Medical Toxicology Foundation / Emergency Medicine Foundation Research Grant

-For Young Medical Toxicology Faculty, Medical Toxicology Fellows, and Emergency Medicine Residents
+For Junior Medical Toxicology Faculty, Medical Toxicology Fellows & Emergency Medicine Residents

 PI: Christina Nussbaum, MD Brody School of Medicine, East Carolina University, Greenville, NC (Mentor: William Meggs, MD, Brody School of Medicine).

 Protocol: Naltrexone as an antidote to prevent delayed neuropsychological disabilities from acute poisoning with the sarin analogue diisopropylfluorophosphate

 PI: Lindsay Fox, MD, Icahn School of Medicine at Mount Sinai, NY (Mentor: Alex Manini, MD, Icahn School of Medicine)

 Current Position (2018): Assistant Professor, Department of Emergency Medicine, Rutgers New Jersey Medical School

 Protocol: Understanding Relationships Between Opioid Prescribing, Patient Characteristics, and Overdose

 - Fox LM, Gestal C, Jalloh Y, Harper-Brooks A, Beicer A, Manini AF.
 Survey of prescription opioid knowledge and use patterns among ED patients that were prescribed opioid medications.
 Clin.
 Tox.
 2016; 54:8.